 Elevation: 9,950 ft

-Climbing and access information for this peak is found on page 349.
+Climbing and access information for this peak is on Page 349 of the book.
 Livingston Douglas has provided a description of a new route on this peak.
 Updated November 2018

-Most peakbaggers climb this peak and Cache Peak on the same day.
-The traverse between the two summits is tedious but not difficult.
+Most peakbaggers climb Mount Independence and Cache Peak on the same day.
+The traverse between the two peaks is tedious but not difficult.
+USGS Cache Peak

 2018 Update by Livingston Douglas